 Homemade Apple Butter in just a little over an hour?
 Yes please!
 Thanks to the Instant Pot, apple butter has never been easier!

 But we didn’t use all the apples for applesauce!
 I decided to save a few to make into another one of our favorite apple things.
 Apple butter!

 And you all, I’m so excited to share this apple butter recipe with you!
 Because not only is it incredibly delicious (as in you’ll want to eat it straight off the spoon) it is also ridiculously easy to make.

 In the past, I made this recipe in the slow cooker.
 But this year I decided to try my Instant Pot because I knew it would be faster and I was into getting it done quickly.

 What is apple butter?

 I’m guessing that some of you are wondering, “What in the world apple butter is anyway? ” And I understand.
 It’s not something that I really was very familiar with until I got married.

 Basically, apple butter is a spread that is used as a jelly or jam.
-It’s delicious on bread, in peanut butter and jelly sandwiches, on pancakes and waffles, stirred into oatmeal or yogurt and it can be used in all sorts of recipes too, like these Apple Butter Snickerdoodles.
+It’s delicious on toast or biscuits, in peanut butter and jelly sandwiches, on pancakes and waffles, stirred into oatmeal or yogurt and it can be used in all sorts of recipes too, like these Apple Butter Snickerdoodles.
 It also makes a great gift too!

-Its kind of like applesauce, except that you simmer the apples until they are cooked down more, making it thicker and allowing the sugars in the apples to caramelize.
+It’s kind of like applesauce, except that you simmer the apples until they are cooked down more, making it thicker and allowing the sugars in the apples to caramelize.

 How do you make apple butter?

-All you do is peel, core and cut up your apples, throw them along with a few other simple ingredients into your Instant Pot (or slow cooker) and let it cook away until the apples are soft.
-Finally, you puree it with a hand blender (this is the one I have) or regular blender until it’s nice and smooth.
+All you do is peel, core and cut up your apples, then add them along with some spices, brown sugar, vanilla and water to your Instant Pot (or slow cooker) and let it cook away until the apples are soft.
+Finally, you puree it with an immersion blender (this is the one I have) or regular blender until it’s nice and smooth.